kragorg/dng/chapters/2025-10-19 — Dungeons and Gardens.md

 Doctor Pepe ignores him, pressing his ear to the cold stone door.
 He slides a tension wrench into the lock, probing with a pick.
 He is all focus, a surgeon of secrets.

-And then Whisper, shifting her weight, knocks her waterskin against her quarterstaff with a dull *bop* that echoes like a drumbeat in the tomb’s silence.
+And then Whisper, shifting her weight, knocks her water-skin against her quarterstaff with a dull _bop_ that echoes like a drumbeat in the tomb’s silence.

 “Gods take you, cat!”
 Kragor hisses.
 “Why is it always the stealthy one who stubs her toe?”